Domestic violence calls increase, organizations still open for help

 “Domestic violence … is expected to increase following social distancing due to increased opportunity for conflict in the home,” the research paper said.
 “Indianapolis saw a significant increase in domestic violence calls for service after school and restaurant closures that continued after shelter in place.”

-In Indianapolis last week, a police officer died responding to a volatile domestic violence call, demonstrating the danger that abusers present not just to household members but those who intervene.
+In Indianapolis, a police officer died responding to a volatile domestic violence call, demonstrating the danger that abusers present not just to household members but those who intervene.

-Organizations combatting domestic violence have reported an uptick in calls for service, similar to nationwide reports in other cities.
+Organizations combating domestic violence have reported an uptick in calls for service, similar to nationwide reports in other cities.

 Under normal circumstances, the Coburn Place has operated in Indianapolis for nearly 25 years as transitional housing for survivors of domestic violence, providing services such as flexible funding for bills or debts, financial planning and more.